orbeon/saxon-he/latest9.6/hec/Saxon.C.API/readme.md

 The Saxon-EDITION API assumes the library is installed as follows: '/usr/lib/libsaxonhec.so', '/usr/lib/libsaxonpec.so' or '/usr/lib/libsaxoneec.so'
 The directory 'saxon-data' must be linked ot copied to '/usr/lib', alternatively you can use the ennvironment variable SAXONC_HOME to locate directory.

+ #### Mac OS: Saxon-HE/C, Saxon-PE/C and Saxon-EE/C: ####
+ To install any of the Saxon/C releases on the Mac OS system, unzip the self-contained file libsaxon-EDITION-mac-setup-v#.#.#.zip

+ The first step is to copy the library libsaxonEDITION.dylib, the saxon-data and rt directories to a your install location.
+The C/C++ interface by default assumes the library files and directories are installed in the directory '/usr/local/lib'.
+The location of the Saxon/C library can be set using the SAXONC_HOME environment variable.

+ The DYLD_LIBRARY_PATH environment variable must be set as follows:

+ export JET_HOME=/usr/local/lib/rt
+ export DYLD_LIBRARY_PATH=$JET_HOME/lib/lib/jetvm:$DYLD_LIBRARY_PATH

 #### PHP extension: ####

+A built php extension module is included in the Saxon/C distrubtion, see the directory 'php-library-module'.
+ See the file saxon.so (Available for Linux and Mac OS).
+This was built using the php 5.5 version.

 To build the php extension follow the steps below:

 Run the commands: